 To help with the management of significant event analysis, the RCGP has clarified the definition of Significant Events (SEs) in its 2016 Guide to supporting information for appraisal and revalidation.

-The GMC definition of an SE is “a serious untoward safety incident that caused, or had the potential to cause, harm”.
+The GMC definition of a significant event is “a serious untoward incident that caused, or had the potential to cause, harm”.

 - GMC level significant events are what are referred to as 'significant events' in the appraisal portfolio.
-If you have not been involved in an SE, you should sign the statement confirming this.
+If you have not been involved in a serious untoward incident, you should sign the statement confirming this.

 - It is an absolute requirement for appraisal that you disclose all GMC level, serious significant events you have been involved in, complete with an in-depth analysis.

 The term significant event analysis (SEA), adopted by the RCGP and GP educators, is a reflective learning tool where you demonstrate learning from a case or set of events.
 It could range from something that you feel went well to something you think went wrong.

-- SEA is more akin to what the GMC refers to as ‘case reviews’ and should be included in your appraisal under quality improvement activities.
+- significant event analysis is more akin to what the GMC refers to as ‘case reviews’ and should be included in your appraisal under quality improvement activities.

 - Your appraiser may expect to see two significant event analyses/case reviews as part of your quality improvement activities (QIAs) in each appraisal year.

 If you have been involved in a serious significant event that caused, or had the potential to cause harm, you may find the process of enhanced significant event analysis helpful.